Time sink: General term

 A time sink is an enjoyable but time-wasting activity.

 Some parents call video games a waste of time, while some introverts call parties a waste of time, making the term highly subjective; even sleeping could be considered a time sink.
 Some time sinks become popular and are therefore not as commonly referred to as a time sink.

-More examples of time sinks include watching a sports game, spending time at a bar, spending a day at the beach, day-long spa treatments, and camping in the woods.
+More examples of time sinks include watching a sports game, spending time at a bar, spending a day at the beach, day-long spa treatments, camping in the woods, and reading social media.

 A time sink generally has a negative connotation but it can be a more neutral term.
 MMORPGs are known for time-wasting activity.
 However, the genre of incremental games use waiting as a core feature.
 Players of such games can take pleasure in repetitive and easy tasks.